 You also want to make sure that your brake pads come from a trusted brand that will prove to be reliable for years to come.
 Many brake pads also tend to be noisy, so the quieter they are, the better.
 Another thing to consider is what you will be using your vehicle for.
 Is it only for day-to-day activities, or are you pulling heavy items with it?

-The material the brake pads are made of, how much dust they give off and the cost are also all important things to consider before purchasing brake pads for your Silverado.
+The material the brake pads are made of, how much dust they give off, and the cost is also all important things to consider before purchasing brake pads for your Silverado.